G0PLY/DCLXVI_X/README.md

 # DCLXVI_X
 A mod for Diablo 1 with Hellfire

-DCLXVI v091826 current version...
+DCLXVI Alpha_092426: Major updates, more to come...

-New Test Version is out today 09/18/26
+New Alpha Test Version is out today 09/24/26

-Multiplayer has been fixed in this version and the Rouge abilities have been overhauled (Rouge now has Split Arrow and it scales with player level).
-All previously broken items from the last build are now dropping as they should.

-The new version can be found in the Source_091826 folder (no easy zip dl for now)...
+The new version can be found in the Alpha_092426 folder (no easy zip dl for now)...

 More updates to come, v123123 and v6123 are going to be deleted in the near future.